HS-7799/ASH-language/README.md

  ## run

- run the command git clone ... to clone this git repository or download the zip file. create a file (for example program.txt) and write some code run python lexer.py program.txt to test the lexer run python parser.py program.txt to test the parser
+ First clone this git repository. create a file (for example program.txt) and write some code

+ To test the lexer
+ '''
+ run python lexer.py program.txt
+ '''
+ To test the parser
+ '''
+ run python parser.py program.txt
+ '''